I don't know about you, but I'm beyond exhausted. I'm so ready

 |Change servings?
 6oz parfaits||Change the Units?|

-- Using a food processor (or zip lock bag + rolling pin or meat mallet), crush the Oreo cookies into crumbles, then set aside.
+- Using a food processor (or zip lock bag + rolling pin or meat tenderizer), crush the Oreo cookies into crumbles, then set aside.

 - Place chopped semi-sweet chocolate in a small bowl.
 Heat milk until steaming, then pour over chocolate.
 Let sit for 2-3 minutes, then stir.
 If any chunks of chocolate remain, heat in the microwave for 30-second intervals until all the chocolate has melted.
 Mixture will be very liquid, like chocolate milk.
 Set aside and let cool to room temperature.

 - Using a stand mixer (or hand mixer + large bowl), add in chilled heavy cream, Baileys, and powdered sugar and beat on high until stiff peaks form, about 5-7 minutes.